rubailly/visa-apiMicroservice/README.md

 ## Examples

 __1.Capital One Bank__

+The U.S. bank Capital One launched in 2016 a developer portal and new open APIs in a move that signaled a significant shift in open banking platforms.

+The new developer portal provides a single point of reference for the bank’s engagement with developers, listing their open APIs.
+The portal contains all the features that are now considered best practice for developer engagement including self-serve registration and instant API access, sandbox testing environments, documentation, code snippets, and reference applications with sample code.

+The developer portal gives developers what they are looking for: easy-to-integrate APIs, a robust testing environment, great documentation that is comprehensive and simple, and sample code and reference applications.

+Capital One is one of the first banks going after developers as a new audience.
+The portal will also become the home base for Capital
+One’s open source projects.
+Capital One’s foray into open source demonstrates both the company’s own internal reliance on APIs, and their willingness to share dev tools with the community.
+Last year, the company released

 [![capitalone](/capitalone.png)](https://developer.capitalone.com/)

 __2.Mondo__

+At Monzo they are building a new kind of bank, built for your smartphone.
+The company, founded in early 2015, now has over 60 employees.
+In August 2016 Monzo officially became a regulated bank and will be launching current accounts in a matter of months.

+Over 60,000 people in the UK are using the Monzo app as part of our Beta, on iOS or on Android, with hundreds more joining every day.

 [![mondo](/mondo.png)](https://monzo.com/)

 __3.Visa__

+Visa’s global network just got a whole lot more open for the developer community.

+Visa announced in 2016 the launch of Visa Developer, which will enable software application developers to have open access to Visa’s payments technology, products and service.
+What this means is that, for the first time in Visa’s near 60 years of existence, it is now ensuring its retail payments network is an open platform to be a source that Visa believes will “drive innovation in payments in commerce.”

+The goal of the new developer platform is to assist financial institutions, merchants, and technology companies with meeting the demands of consumers and merchants who are increasingly relying on devices to not only shop, but pay and get paid.

+The rollout of the new platform will give the software developer community access to Visa’s payments technology, which includes services
+like: account holder identification, person-to-person payment capabilities, secure in-store and online payments services like Visa Checkout, currency conversion and consumer transaction alerts.
+More payment capabilities will be added during the year, according to Visa.

+The Visa Developer Platform has been a multi-year initiative under the umbrella of Visa’s global product and technology teams.
+That team has been leading the charge to transform Visa’s payment products and services into APIs for developers to use.

 [![visa](/visa.png)](https://developer.visa.com/)

 __4.Matercard__

+At the beginning of 2016, the mission for Mastercard was to “move beyond the payment.”
+The idea was to continue the mission of enabling commerce for every device while at the same time build new ways for companies to build relationships and engagement with customers.

+This mission of enable and extend is taking a significant step forward from an implementation level.
+Mastercard announced that it has redeveloped and re-launched its developer platform to make it much easier for developers to integrate Mastercard APIs to handle all kinds of payments integration, customer intelligence, new device types and even financial inclusion.

+The Mastercard Developers platform will includes application programming interfaces—some new, some old—and introduces several new features to make it easier to build with Mastercard technology.

 [![mastercard](/mastercard.png)](https://developer.mastercard.com/)

 As Chamaconekt, we are leveraging on such open APIs with payment systems like [Visa Inc.](https://developer.visa.com/) to help us build the next generation of products and services for the financial services industry because of the tremendous opportunity it presents us as